netdata/netdata/packaging/installer/README.md

 # Installation

-You can install Netdata in many different ways, but the following three methods will work best for the vast majority of would-be Netdata users:
+You can install Netdata in many different ways, but the following three methods will work best for you in most cases:

 <div class="install-nav-buttons">

   <div>
     <div class="inner">
       <a class="nav-button" href="#one-line-installation">One-line installation (recommended)</a>
-      <p>Use our completely automated one-line installation process to install Netdata on all Linux distributions directly from the source code.</p>
+      <p>Use Netdata's completely automated one-line installation process to install Netdata on all Linux distributions directly from source.</p>
     </div>
   </div>
   <div>